rladies/rladiesguide/content/coordination/meetup/index.en.md

 most straight forward way for the Global team to obtain information about chapter activity and members.
 Despite these numbers likely not 100% reflecting chapter memberships, at minimum we can have a singular platform where events are registered.
-The regitering of events on Meetup, makes it possible for the Global Team to create chapter activity reports to our funders, which increases the likelihood that funders will continue providing funds for R-Ladies.
+The registering of events on Meetup makes it possible for the Global Team to create chapter activity reports to our funders, which increases the likelihood that funders will continue providing funds for R-Ladies.
 These funds we use to establish global infrastructure, like the Zoom account, E-Mails, Website,